 Post review

 To increase honesty, reviews are anonymous.
 You can only add one review per city or it replaces/edits your old one.
 Reviews with URLs or emails are removed.
-If you're writing about data being wrong, please don't do it here as it'll be removed here.amazing
+If you're writing about data being wrong, please don't do it here as it'll be removed here.food

 great